nickimpark/Dog-Classification/README.md

 Microservice at: https://dog-classification-nickimpark.herokuapp.com/

+The microservice is hosted on Heroku, so if there were no requests for a long time, you will have to wait up to a minute before the application starts.

 ## About

 This project is aimed at creating a microservice for classifying dogs by breeds.
 The EfficientNet-B0 Model was trained on ImageWoof2-320 Dataset and has 74.42% validation accuracy.